+The hydrocarbon business is a high investment, high risk with long gestation periods.
 The Drilling activities are carried out using advanced drilling rigs and ancillary rig equipments.
 Further, necessary safety and security measures have to be employed prior to any drilling activity.
 The uneven nature of production is part of what makes the prices of oil and gas so volatile.
-Other economic factors also play into this, as financial crisis and macroeconomic factors can dry up capital or otherwise affect the industry independently of the usual price risks.
+Other economic factors also play into this, as financial Crises and macroeconomic factors can dry up capital or otherwise affect the industry independently of the usual price risks.

 However, the inherent risks of dealing with nature cannot be completely overlooked and therefore drilling activity poses an enormous challenge and risk.
-The fluctuation in international oil prices as well as in the dollar value of the rupee is another factor which adds to the unpredictability of profits in this industry.
+The fluctuation in international oil and gas prices as well as in the dollar value of the rupee is another factor which adds to the unpredictability of profits and is constant threat of revenue loss in this industry.